snogecoin/snoge/docs/index.md

 End of May:
 - Governance deployment.
-- Donations to the Center of Medical Cannabis Research & cannabis charities.
+- Donations to the Center of Medical Cannabis Research, cannabis charities, and the Last Prisoner Project.
 - NFT launch & distribution.
 - NFT vault audit.
 - Meme competition!